 \subsubsection{Delay in registering user's consent}

 While collecting network logs to assess the communication of consent revocation to third parties, we observed (see Section \ref{sec:anomalies}) that some websites may take time to register that a user revoked their initial consent.
 To account for this, we exclude cases with delays in updating consent strings from our list of violations.
 However, we include cases where some third parties correctly include the updated consent string in their network requests, while others still send the old consent (positive consent string).
-Because the implementation for notifying third parties is server-side, this may result in some false positive violations on our end.
+As the third-party notification happens server-side, this may result in some false-positives on our end.